CrossyChainsaw/Portfolio/README.md

     }
 ```

+#### Integration testing Reverse-Hangman-Online-Frontend and Word-Service with jest-dom
 Next up the integration tests in my frontend.
-In my frontend i used jest-dom testing library.
+In my frontend I used the jest-dom testing library.
 I choose this library because we also used it in our group project.
 This was a fatal choice, you'll read in a bit why *(Exiting)*.
 I'll mention a few things about my tests first, `CheckWord()` is the API request to my API wrapper (word-service).
-You can find this method underneath the test codeblock.
+You can find this method underneath the test code block.
 I send a word to word-service, word-service checks the word at external API, gets something back, and sends it back to the frontend.
-Few importantn things to mention, To execute this test, the external API and my word-service both have to be running.
-Since the external API runs 24/7 i didnt mention it in the comment above the test.
+Few important things to mention, To execute this test, the external API and my word-service both have to be running.
+Since the external API runs 24/7 I didn't mention it in the comment above the test.

-Another thing, as you might know, I buildt a API rate limit for the external API, this rate limit sits at 1 request per 5 seconds for more details about the rate limit, i added it below the `CheckWord()` codeblock.
-You might see the problem, I do 2 tests rapidly after each other, so how can i prevent hitting this API rate limit?
-I did this by putting delay in my test. `jest.setTimeout(10000)` means the max amount of ms a test gets. with `    await new Promise((r) => setTimeout(r, 5000));` I make a request that takes 5000 ms, this way the tests prevent hitting my own rate limit.
+Another thing, as you might know, I built an API rate limit for the external API, this rate limit sits at 1 request per 5 seconds for more details about the rate limit, I added it below the `CheckWord()` code block.
+You might see the problem, I do 2 tests rapidly after each other, so how can I prevent hitting this API rate limit?
+I did this by putting delay in my test. `jest.setTimeout(10000)` means the max amount of milliseconds a test gets, so if the test takes longer than 10 seconds it stops. with `await new Promise((r) => setTimeout(r, 5000));` I make a request that takes 5000 milliseconds, this way the tests prevents hitting my own rate limit.

 *[word-service.test.tsx](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-frontend/blob/master/src/test/word-service.test.tsx)*
 ```ts